8 Biggest (and Necessary) Owner-Operator Expenses

 Although expedited payment fees are small, it’s important to account for them in your budget.
 Rather than waiting for a check, the bottom line is that you pay a small percentage of the invoice and receive your money right away.

 Truckstop Pay lets you choose how you get your money from any broker who also uses Pay.
-For a fee of just 2.99%, you can select a same-day ACH bank account payment, fuel card payment, or wire transfer.
+For a fee of just 2.99%, you can get paid within 24hrs through ACH bank account payment, fuel card payment, or wire transfer.
 Note that this is different from factoring, as you will receive your money when the broker pays the invoice.

 Find high-paying loads and get paid faster.